-For the first drop-down list, the one corresponding to the highest hierarchical level, we will extract the unique values of the column A. For this, we will use the SINGLE function.
+- For the first drop-down list, the first level of the selection, we will extract the unique values of the Column A with the UNIQUE function.

-And we can also embed this formula into the function SORT to order the list of products
+And we can use the SORT function to order the list of Categories.

 Now we're going to build a new formula based on the result of the previous selection.
 This time, we will use the FILTER function.

-- Indicate the column that contains the data to return
+- Select the column that contains the data to return

-- the cell containing the test value (here cell I3)
+- The value for the filter (here cell I3)

-Of course, we only need to keep unique values.
-And again we will use the UNIQUE function
+- We only need to keep unique values.
+So, we will use the UNIQUE function one more time.

-And with this new function we have created a depending drop-down list 😀👍
+And with this new function, we have created a depending drop-down menu😀👍